cicsdev/cics-java-liberty-springboot-jcics/README.md

 The example application is divided into four services which perform actions on a CICS temporary storage queuue (TSQ).
 Each with their own REST service suffix as follows:

-- *TSQInfos* - query information about the TSQ
+- *info* - query information about the TSQ
-- *writeTSQs* - write information to a TSQ
+- *write* - write information to a TSQ
-- *browseTSQs* - read items from the TSQ
+- *browse* - read items from the TSQ
-- *deleteTSQs* - delete the TSQ
+- *delete* - delete the TSQ